kruglov-dmitry/yelp_data/README.md

 # Solution overview:
 Data from json files are loaded by kafka console-producers into appropriate kafka topics.
-Python kafka consumers, based on structured streaming read those data, shape it according to cassandra schema (counter, udt, parsing and typecasting) and write it in appropriate tables.
+Python kafka consumers, based on spark structured streaming read those data, shape it according to cassandra schema (using advanced built=in types: counter, set, map, as well as UDT - user defined types, parsing and typecasting) and write it in appropriate tables.

 # Decision log